API Reference

 TimeseriesUtilities.tcross — Method

-tcross(x, y; dim = nothing, query=nothing)Compute the cross product of two (arrays of) vectors along the specified dimension dim or query.
+tcross(x, y; dim=nothing)Compute the cross product of two (arrays of) vectors along dimension dim.

 tderiv(A, times; dim=1)

-tderiv(A; dim = nothing, query = nothing)Compute the time derivative of A. Set lazy=true for lazy evaluation.
+tderiv(A; dim=nothing)Compute the time derivative of A. Set lazy=true for lazy evaluation.

 See also: deriv_data - PySPEDAS